shazz/shazz.github.io/content/pages/TheVirusesAreHere.md

 `move.w $4(A7),-{A7)`

-not to the device number, but to the lower word of register Dl.
+not to the device number, but to the lower word of register `Dl`.
 What is written there, however, is known only to the gods and the TOS, which uses this register as an auxiliary variable in some routines.

 This means nothing other than that 'something' is passed to Rwabs as a device.
 This something often seems to be zero, because infecting the logical drive A: almost always works.
-Sometimes, however, there is a different value in register Dl.
+Sometimes, however, there is a different value in register `Dl`.
 What then happens can be understood using the 'Test-Rwabs' program.
 It reads the device and sector number from the console and then calls Rwabs for a read operation.
-I have not tried all possible values, but I have at least found that when the fourth bit is set (for example $12 for C:), the function does not access the logical sector zero of this partition, but rather the physical sector zero of the hard disk.
+I have not tried all possible values, but I have at least found that when the fourth bit is set (for example `$12` for C:), the function does not access the logical sector zero of this partition, but rather the physical sector zero of the hard disk.

 ### Therapy

 Diskettes that are already infected should be cleaned immediately.
 To do this, it is absolutely necessary to boot the system virus-free.
 You can then use a diskette monitor to tinker with the boot sector.
-Although changing one byte is enough to make the sector 'unbootable', meticulous people can completely zero it; however, the diskette structure information in the $08-$1D area should be omitted.
+Although changing one byte is enough to make the sector 'unbootable', meticulous people can completely zero it; however, the diskette structure information in the `$08-$1D` area should be omitted.

 Since an unnoticed infection can very quickly infect the entire disk box, a small C program should help you to check a large number of disks quickly and easily.
 After starting, the Boot Sector Check program asks you to insert the suspicious disk.
 The boot sector is read using the Rwabs function, checked for bootability and the result is displayed.